laryn/socialfield/README.md

 ============

-The Social field module provides a single field that allows you to collect links to multiple social networks like facebook, twitter, googleplus, linkedin, etc.
+The Social field module provides a single field that allows you to collect links to multiple social networks like facebook, twitter, linkedin, etc.

 The links are presented as anchor tags with specific classes.
 These classes can can be customized for each service.
 The classes can be used in conjunction with